Ramond-e/Self-evolutional-agent/README.md

 ## 🚀 Overview

-Alita is an intelligent AI agent that combines task analysis, tool management, and code generation to provide dynamic solutions to user queries.
+This is an intelligent AI agent that combines task analysis, tool management, and code generation to provide dynamic solutions to user queries.
 It can:

 - 🧠 **Analyze complex tasks** and break them down into actionable steps
 - 🔍 **Search GitHub** for relevant tools and libraries